Kelvin: First absolute scale

 where $J$ is "the mechanical equivalent of a unit of heat", now referred to as the specific heat capacity of water, approximately 771.8 ftlbf/F/lb.
-Thomson was initially skeptical of the deviations of Joule's formula from experiment, stating "I think it will be generally admitted that there can be no such inaccuracy in Regnault's part of the data, and there remains only the uncertainty regarding the density of saturated steam".
+Thomson was initially sceptical of the deviations of Joule's formula from experiment, stating "I think it will be generally admitted that there can be no such inaccuracy in Regnault's part of the data, and there remains only the uncertainty regarding the density of saturated steam".
 Thomson referred to the correctness of Joule's formula as "Mayer's hypothesis", on account of it having been first assumed by Mayer.
 Thomson arranged numerous experiments in coordination with Joule, eventually concluding by 1854 that Joule's formula was correct and the effect of temperature on the density of saturated steam accounted for all discrepancies with Regnault's data.
 Therefore, in terms of the modern Kelvin scale $T$, the first scale could be expressed as follows: